Mr. Roybal is a partner in the Government Contracts, Investigations & International Trade Practice Group in the firm's Los Angeles office.

 Representative False Claims Act Litigation Experience

-· Federal and State Telecommunications Billings & Collections Operations (Central District of California; Multiple State Attorneys General) From 2006 through 2011, Mr. Roybal represented a Fortune 200 financial institution and defended against federal and state Attorney General allegations of FCA violations involving excessive billings and collections on rentals and sales type leases of telecommunications equipment.
+•Federal and State Telecommunications Billings & Collections Operations (Central District of California; Multiple State Attorneys General): From 2006 through 2011, Mr. Roybal represented a Fortune 200 financial institution and defended against federal and state Attorney General allegations of FCA violations involving excessive billings and collections on rentals and sales type leases of telecommunications equipment.
 Mr. Roybal responded to multiple federal and state subpoenas and coordinated the multi-jurisdiction defense of alleged qui tam FCA violations.
-The matter was successfully settled with all interested jurisdictions for a modest settlement amount.
+The matter was successfully settled with all interested jurisdictions for a modest amount.

-•Pharmacy Over-the-Counter Prescription Drug Billing and Dispensing (Central District of California; 23 State Attorneys General): Mr. Roybal currently represents a Fortune 50 company regarding a qui tam False Claims Act investigation of alleged improper billing, labeling, and dispensing practices concerning Medicare and Medicaid program reimbursement for OTC prescription drugs.
+•Pharmacy Over-the-Counter Prescription Drug Billing and Dispensing (Central District of California; 23 State Attorneys General): From 2012 through 2014, Mr. Roybal represented a Fortune 50 company regarding a qui tam False Claims Act investigation of alleged improper billing, labeling, and dispensing practices concerning Medicare and Medicaid program reimbursement for OTC prescription drugs.
 After a series of evidentiary presentations, Mr. Roybal convinced the DOJ and whistleblower counsel to dismiss the action.

-· General Services Administration (GSA) Contracting (District of Colorado): Mr. Roybal currently represents a Fortune 100 company regarding a GSA Inspector General and DOJ investigation of alleged improper billing and collection practices.
-The matter currently involves responding to two FCA Civil Investigative Demands (CIDs).
+•General Services Administration (GSA) Contracting (District of Colorado): Mr. Roybal represents a Fortune 100 company regarding a GSA Inspector General and DOJ investigation of alleged improper billing and collection practices.
+The matter involves responding to FCA Civil Investigative Demands (CIDs).

-•Unmanned Aerial Vehicle (UAV) Cost Accounting (Central District of California): Mr. Roybal currently represents a Fortune 100 company involving parallel criminal, civil, and administrative investigations of alleged cost accounting violations involving a UAV demonstrator to be marketed to the U.S. Army, Department of Homeland Security, and other government agencies.
+•Unmanned Aerial Vehicle (UAV) Cost Accounting (Central District of California): From 2012 through 2014, Mr. Roybal represented a Fortune 100 company involving parallel criminal, civil, and administrative investigations of alleged cost accounting violations involving a UAV demonstrator to be marketed to the U.S. Army, Department of Homeland Security, and other government agencies.
 After a series of evidentiary presentations, Mr. Roybal convinced the DOJ and other federal agencies to drop their investigations.

-•California Healthcare Association Compliance Manual: Based on Mr. Roybal's extensive experience regarding FCA matters and Government investigations, in 1998 he was asked to write the California Healthcare Association's Compliance Manual which was distributed to over 400 hospitals and other healthcare providers located in California.
+•California Healthcare Association Compliance Manual: Based on Mr. Roybal's extensive experience regarding FCA matters and Government investigations, he was asked to write the California Healthcare Association's Compliance Manual which was distributed to over 400 hospitals and other healthcare providers located in California.
 Mr. Roybal has lectured throughout California regarding Medicare and other healthcare fraud and abuse subjects including defending qui tam FCA actions.
 Mr. Roybal has conducted a number of internal investigations and compliance assessments for healthcare providers.